debashisbiswas/bboard-proxy/README.md

 # Clarinet BBoard Reader

-A webpage for viewing data from [The Clarinet BBoard](https://test.woodwind.org/clarinet/BBoard/).
-The primary goal of this project is offer a more comfortable reading experience on mobile devices.
+A webpage for viewing posts from [The Clarinet BBoard](https://test.woodwind.org/clarinet/BBoard/).
+The primary goal of this project is to offer a more comfortable reading experience on mobile devices, while generally improving design and UX on the site.

 ## Developing